-- 1. Go to the space and choose Space tools > Content Tools from the bottom of the sidebar - 2.
+- 1. Go to the space and select Space tools > Content Tools from the bottom of the sidebar - 2.
 Select Back up an XML export contains every page, blog posts, comment, and attachment in the space, but excludes blog posts. - 3.
 Under Save to restore directory, you can: - a.
 Give your XML export a file name (optional) - b.
-Select Save permanently if you want to keep your file on the server, otherwise, all space backups are only temporarily saved to your <home-directory>/restore/space, where <h ome-directory> is shared-home-directory for Confluence Data Center, or home-directory for Confluence Server.
+Select Save permanently if you want to keep your file on the server, otherwise, all space backups are only temporarily saved to your <home-directory>/restore/space, where <h ome-directory> is shared-home-directory for Confluence Data Center.
 You'll need access to the server to retrieve the file this way. - 4.
 Select Back up